SUMUGANM/studentinformation/README.md

 # sms
-Student Management System With Php
+Student Management System With SQLite

 This is the basic project on  Student Mangement System,

-i have developed this project when my collage professor hasn't think to start the lecture on php.

 # To use this project.